 To highlight drag and drop, following is an example of dragging and dropping an image between the subtitle text and the text, as shown below:

 Drag your chosen image from the assets file.
 The black line is where your image will appear, so you need to ensure it is between the subtitle text and the text, as shown below:

 Drop the image when the placement is in the correct position.
 The result is as follows:

 Clicking on the navigation can help you locate the parts you want to edit.

-In the example below, I want to edit the text “Who I am.”
-By moving the mouse to the “Who I am part”, I can now see where it is within the navigation, shown in the diagram below:
+In the example below, I want to edit the text “We'll help take your business to the next level.”
+By moving the mouse to the “We'll help take your business to the next level" part, I can now see where it is within the navigation, shown in the diagram below:

 As you can see in the above diagram, there is a path that shows you exactly the part you’ve highlighted.

-A new screen will be added, copying over your existing color palette.
+A new screen will be added, using your existing color palette.

 Assets are files that you can upload.
 Examples of assets include images and videos.
 Assets that you have already uploaded will appear when you click assets.
 You can also add an asset by clicking ‘add’ which will open your browser.
 Just search for your file in your browser, then select upload.

 This is where you can make a connection and then choose how and where your data flows.
 Your data may be from a database, or it may be from API.